 Working out doesn’t have to be a chore, especially when you get the whole family involved.
 Think trampolining and rock-climbing.
 Think family touch football.
 Your whole family can have so much fun working out that it won’t even feel like you’re trying to be healthy.
 It’s a great way to connect and bond with the children and it allows them to see a fun and playful side of you.

 Cooking together can help you to teach your children the benefits of healthy eating.
-If they can have a hand at touching, smelling and mixing the ingredients, they get a hands-on lesson in food preparation while being taught the value of a healthy eating plan.
+If they can have a hand at touching, smelling, and mixing the ingredients, they get a hands-on lesson in food preparation while being taught the value of a healthy eating plan.
 You can, of course, bake cakes and teach them to moderate their sugar.
 Plus, cakes and biscuits can be so much fun.

-Ultimately, you will need to set a good example to your children and a big part of that is joining in with them and practising what you preach.
+Ultimately, you will need to set a good example to your children and a big part of that is joining in with them and practicing what you preach.
 Be patient and don’t overestimate the knowledge that your children will have about the healthy practices that they need to adopt.
 Families that are healthy together naturally communicate better – you’ll see!